desultory/ugrd/readme.md

 > Microgram Ramdisk is a framework used to generate ramdisks using TOML definitions and python functions

-## Project goal
+## Design

-ugrd is designed to generate custom initramfs environments.
+ugrd is designed to generate a custom initramfs environment to boot the system that built it.

+Generated images are as static and secure as possible, only including components and features required to mount the root and switch to it.

 The final environment will be left in `build_dir` where it can be explored or modified.

+The created images are mostly static, defined by the config used to generate the image.
+In cases where behavior is determined at runtime, modules aim to restrict user input and fail by restarting the init process.
+This allows for some error handling, while ensuring the boot process is relatively restricted.

+ugrd attempts to validate passed config, and raise warnings/exceptions indicating potential issues before it leaves the user in a broken boot environment.

+> A debug shell can be enabled with the debug module, otherwise, the user will not have shell access at runtime.

+## Project goal and features

-The original goal of this project was to create an initramfs suitable for decrypting LUKS volumes, currently it supports the following:
+The original goal of this project was to create an initramfs suitable for decrypting a LUKS root filesyem with a smartcard, currently it supports the following:

 * Basic configuration validation in `validate` mode
 * OpenPGP Smartcards (YubiKey)